wp-plugins/ozpost-multiquote/readme.txt

 Provides over 200 different shipping methods in total.

 == Installation ==
-<strong> Uploading in WordPress Dashboard </strong>
+<strong>Uploading in WordPress Dashboard </strong>

-Navigate to the 'Add New' in the plugins dashboard Navigate to the 'Upload' area
+Navigate to the 'Add New' in the plugins dashboard<br>
+Navigate to the 'Upload' area<br>
-Select woocommerce-shipping-ozpost_Vx.y.z.zip from your computer Click 'Install Now'
+Select woocommerce-shipping-ozpost_Vx.y.z.zip from your computer<br>
+Click 'Install Now'<br>
-Activate the plugin in the Plugin dashboard
+Activate the plugin in the Plugin dashboard<br>

- Using FTP
+<strong>Using FTP</strong>
-Download woocommerce-shipping-ozpost_Vx.y.z.zip
+Download woocommerce-shipping-ozpost_Vx.y.z.zip<br>
-Extract the woocommerce-shipping-ozpost_Vx.y.z.zip directory to your computer Upload the woocommerce-shipping-ozpost directory to the /wp-content/plugins/ directory Activate the plugin in the Plugin dashboard
+Extract the woocommerce-shipping-ozpost_Vx.y.z.zip directory to your computer<br>
+Upload the woocommerce-shipping-ozpost directory to the /wp-content/plugins/ directory<br>
+Activate the plugin in the Plugin dashboard<br>

 == Upgrade Notice  ==
 V1.0.1 First public Release Upgrade Not applicable